peepshow/Pixel-Pop/README.md

   <img src="./src/assets/PixelPop_logo.svg" alt="Pixel Pop" width="500" />
 </p>

-PixelPop is a powerful pixel art creation tool that allows you to create, edit, and export pixel art with a variety of tools and effects.
+PixelPop is a lightweight pixel art editor built for fun, creativity, and simplicity.
+Designed for designers, artists, and kids of all ages, it runs right in your browser with full touch support and easy export options.

 ## Features